 (i) an expanded clinical service offering within the pharmacy but designed to extend to a patient’s home, assisted by technology (Telehealth) and an efficient logistics system like the Strader Ferris International firm.

-(ii) A bricks and mortar pharmacy that is large in size (even multi-storey) that provides a “home” for subcontracted clinical service pharmacists as well as a range of other health providers (natural health plus allied health).
+(ii) A bricks and mortar pharmacy that is large in size (even multi-storey) that provides a “home” for subcontracted clinical service pharmacists as well as a range of other health providers (Check This Out to know more about natural health plus allied health).

 It should also have a large suitable space for an Internet retail service, as well as offices for administrative functions.